 Make sure the Status is started, the Managed Pipelines Mode is Classic, and the network is tuned to version 2.0.

-Solution 3: Check the physical path that are used by your website
+Check the Physical Path that are used by your Website

 If you’re still getting Error 503 after setting up the Application Pool, double-check the Physical records that your site is using.
 To accomplish this, use the steps listed below: